chintanlad10/demo-web-cube/README.md

 Alternatively, you can clone this repo and open `index.html` using a server (see [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for an easy way to do that using VS Code).

+## Features

+- **Interactive 3D Cube**: Rotate and manipulate a realistic Rubik's cube using keyboard or mouse/touch controls
+- **Automatic Solver**: Uses a compiled C++ solver with the CFOP method to solve any scrambled cube state
+- **Solve Statistics**: After solving, displays the time taken and number of moves used
+- **Reset Functionality**: Instantly reset the cube to its solved state
+- **Responsive Design**: Works on desktop and mobile devices with touch support

 ## Controls

 The controls support clockwise and counterclockwise face and slice rotations, as well as entire cube rotations.